Qu-projects/TSR-projects/README.md

 <p class=MsoNormal><span style='font-size:20.0pt;line-height:115%;font-family:
 "Arial Rounded MT Bold",sans-serif'>Here you will get a config.
 First turn on usb debugging connect phone to pc or laptop and read that config.
-And there is a copy of obs portable which even runs smoothly on the lowest end pc.
-Download this </span>
+And there is a copy of obs portable which even runs smoothly on the lowest end pc.</span>
 </div>

 </body>